penguinpowernz/porter/README.md

 Or you want to allow clients to connect to an OpenVPN server inside the network over UDP, but using a non-standard port on the outside:

-    $ porter -au 9944 10.1.1.250 1194
+    $ porter -a u9944 10.1.1.250 1194

 ## Unforward a port

-You can remove a port forward that is sending port 80 traffic to a server on port 8080:
+You can remove a port forward by specifying the port that is forwarded:

     $ porter -d 80
-    $ porter -du 9945
+    $ porter -d u9945

 ## Get porter status